dpredie/InverseRenderNet_v2/README.md

+### How to use with video

+Use conda and install all dependencies below

+use the following commands in your conda env:

+python video.py --input <path>/<file>.mp4 --fps <fps> --output <path>/

 # Outdoor inverse rendering from a single image using multiview self-supervision

 Y. Yu and W. Smith, "Outdoor inverse rendering from a single image using multiview self-supervision" in IEEE Transactions on Pattern Analysis & Machine Intelligence